matthiasamberg/pxt-ledmatrix/README.md

 ### Setup / Detect the physical layout
 Setup and attach your LED-matrix.
+Since LEDs matrices can have different physical setups.
+It is important to tell the makecode Editor some properties of your LED-Matrix.

-We need to figure out your physical matrix layout:
+Use [this code snippet](https://makecode.microbit.org/_cTu7bibW4cPg) to configure your matrix correctly:

-* Use the 'show a testpattern on the LED-matrix' block in the makecode editor and run it on your micro:bit.
+Run the above snippet on your micro:bit.
 Some LEDs should now light up, if not, you may need to check your connectors (or if you set the right pin in your block).
-* Starting from a corner, there should be three LEDs constantly glowing.
-The one in the corner in white and then immediately adjacent two red LEDs.
-If the LEDs show a different color, you need to change the color mode in your 'testpattern' block.
-It's one of
+* In the first block ('set ledmatrix to...') set the width and height (in number of LEDs) correctly so it matches your physical LED-Matrix.

+* Setup the color setting:
+There are three different color modes you can choose from:
+The two LEDs right next to the corner LEDs should constantly show red.
+If they don't your color mode is wrong.
+Try one of the other two color modes.
+The available formats are:
   * RGB (GRB Format)
   * RGB+W (GRBW Format)
   * RGB (RGB Format)

-* There is one white LED glowing in one of the matrix's corners.
-Make a note of the corner.
-The 'first LED corner' is either
+* Now you should have a white LED in a corner of your LED-Matrix and two red LEDs constantly lit.
+You must specify which corner that white LED is in.
+In the 'physical layout' block, set the 'first LED corner' parameter to one of the following and send the program to the microb:bit again:
   * top-left
   * top-right
   * bottom-left
   * bottom-right
+Now the white led should be in the top-left corner.

 * There should be a pattern of LEDs blinking.
 If they start out horizontally (or the seem to move horizontally more often), then the LED direction is horizontal, otherwise vertical.
 LED direction can be:
   * vertically
   * horizontally

-* If the LED pattern zig-zags back and forth the row/columns continuation is zig-zag.
+* If the LED pattern zig-zags back and forth the row/columns continuation property is 'zig-zag'.
 If the LEDs always start on one side and move across, the continuation is progressive:
   * zig-zag
   * progressive

-You can now use this information to setup your matrix with the 'physical layout' block.
+Once you setup the color mode, first LED corner, LED direction and continuation properties correctly, you are ready to use your LED-Matrix.
+You can now remove the 'test pattern' block and write your programs.

 ### Currently Missing Features / TODOs
 * Simulator support